For those just researching, dye sublimation is garment decoration process where inks are transferred onto polyester fabrics when applied with heat.

 Print design with sublimation ink onto sublimation paper

 When the sublimation inks are applied with the pressure and heat of a heat press machine, they actually turn into a gas, and then bond with the polyester garment.

-Watching that, you can see how easy it is to sublimate socks.
-And you will also see how beautiful the results are!
+You can see how easy it is to sublimate socks in this video, and how good the results are.

 Sublimation socks make great gifts for friends and family, and are fun to make as a side hobby, but they are even better to sell.
-Who can resist buying a cool pair of socks like these?
+We’ve seen business selling socks on Facebook and appearing to get very good engagement.

 Sublimation printing isn’t totally the best idea for the crafter because the sublimation printer needs to be dedicated to printing with sublimation ink.
 You can’t switch inks around and then use it as an ordinary inkjet printer.